80486DX2-66/80486DX2-66/quotes.md

 Ehssan:
 > Life is like a piano; the white keys represent happiness and the black show sadness.
 But as you go through life's journey, remember that the black keys also create music.

+An anonymous:
+> With any training, there must be a period of relaxation or else it will be similar to as if it never happened.